 As a baseline stance, we protect one person’s bodily integrity even at the expense of another person’s life.
 I think there are strong reasons to argue for an exception when it comes to most abortions.

 But those reasons get a lot weaker when we are talking about pregnancy resulting from rape.
 It’s very difficult for me to imagine any other circumstance where we would tell someone she is legally required to give of her body that way when she did not cause the other person’s precarious position.
 (Justice For All has a great analogy to explore that concept in their De Facto Guardian paper.
-Everyone interested in the abortion debate should really read this paper—or you can listen to a presentation of the concepts here.)
+Everyone interested in the abortion debate should really read this paper.)

 Because I don’t believe we should legally require people to give of their bodies in any situations analogous to pregnancies from rape, I can’t justify that legal requirement for pregnancies from rape either.
 My support for the rape exception is about my understanding of—and agreement with—how our society treats bodily integrity.
 And that’s all it’s about.

 However, fellow pro-lifers (and, in fact, many pro-choicers) seem to think I believe abortion should be legal in cases of rape for a whole variety of other reasons—reasons that have little-to-nothing to do with my stance.
 I hope this post helps clarify a few issues.